Manne990/MvvmMobile/README.md

 ## Create the shared project ##
 - Create a PCL project for your shared code and add a reference to MvvmMobile.Core
-- MvvmMobile uses XLabs.IoC so go ahead and add that NuGet package
 - Make sure that all viewmodel interfaces inherit from IBaseViewModel
 - Make sure that all viewmodel classes inherit from BaseViewModel